vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 Running multiple workshop instances to perform training to a group of people can be done by following the step wise process of creating the workshop environment, and then creating each workshop instance.
 The ``TrainingPortal`` workshop resource bundles that up as one step.

-Before creating the training environment you still need to load the workshop definitions as a separate step.
+Before creating the training portal you still need to load the workshop definitions as a separate step.

 To specify the names of the workshops to be used for the training, list them under the ``workshops`` field of the training portal specification.
 Each entry needs to define a ``name`` property, matching the name of the ``Workshop`` resource which was created.